rackerlabs/support-how-to/content/cloud-servers/rackspace-cloud-essentials-centos-installing-vsftpd.md

     # (default follows)
     chroot_list_file=/etc/vsftpd/chroot_list

 2. Ensure that users are jailed in their home directory by adding the following entry to the bottom of the file:

     chroot_local_user=YES

+3. Save the **/etc/vsftpd/vsftpd.conf** file.

-3. So that you do not get an error when restarting, create the `chroot_list` file, as follows:
+4. So that you do not get an error when restarting, create the `chroot_list` file, as follows:

     sudo touch /etc/vsftpd/chroot_list